httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 This document introduces a set of common data structures for use in definitions of new HTTP field values to address these problems.
 In particular, it defines a generic, abstract model for them, along with a concrete serialisation for expressing that model in HTTP {{?RFC7230}} header and trailer fields.

-HTTP headers and trailers that are defined as "Structured Headers" (or "Structured Trailers", respectively) use the types defined in this specification to define their syntax and basic handling rules, thereby simplifying both their definition by specification writers and handling by implementations.
+A HTTP header or trailer field that is defined as a "Structured Header" (or "Structured Trailer", respectively; if the field can be either, it is a "Structured Field") uses the types defined in this specification to define its syntax and basic handling rules, thereby simplifying both its definition by specification writers and handling by implementations.

 Additionally, future versions of HTTP can define alternative serialisations of the abstract model of these structures, allowing fields that use it to be transmitted more efficiently without being redefined.

 Note that it is not a goal of this document to redefine the syntax of existing HTTP fields; the mechanisms described herein are only intended to be used with those that explicitly opt into them.

-{{specify}} describes how to specify a Structured Header.
+{{specify}} describes how to specify a Structured Field.

-{{types}} defines a number of abstract data types that can be used in Structured Headers.
+{{types}} defines a number of abstract data types that can be used in Structured Fields.

 Those abstract types can be serialized into and parsed from HTTP field values using the algorithms described in {{text}}.